Eugenie Bouchard career statistics

-This is a list of the main career statistics of professional Canadian tennis player, Eugenie Bouchard.
-To date, Bouchard has won one WTA singles title at the 2014 Nuremberg Cup.
+This is a list of the main career statistics of former professional Canadian tennis player, Eugenie Bouchard.
+Bouchard has won one WTA singles title at the 2014 Nuremberg Cup.
 Other highlights of Bouchard's career thus far include a runner-up finish at the 2014 Wimbledon Championships, semifinal appearances at the 2014 Australian Open and 2014 French Open and a quarterfinal run at the 2015 Australian Open.
-Bouchard achieved a career high singles ranking of world No. 5 on October 20, 2014.
+Bouchard achieved a career-high singles ranking of world No. 5 on October 20, 2014.

 Career achievements

 Bouchard advanced to her first career singles final at the 2013 HP Open following a straight sets victory over Kurumi Nara, but lost to former US Open champion Samantha Stosur in three sets in the championship match.
 The following year, Bouchard reached her first Grand Slam semifinal at the Australian Open, defeating former world No. 1 Ana Ivanovic (who had upset the reigning world No. 1 and heavy favourite, Serena Williams) en route before losing in straight sets to the eventual champion, Li Na.
 During the clay court season, Bouchard won her first WTA singles title at the Nuremberg Cup, defeating Karolína Plíšková in the final in three sets before reaching her second consecutive major semifinal at the French Open, where she lost in three sets to the eventual champion, Maria Sharapova.
 In July, Bouchard became the first Canadian player to reach a Grand Slam final in singles when she defeated world No. 3, Simona Halep, in the semifinals of the Wimbledon Championships.
 However, she lost in the final to sixth seed and 2011 champion, Petra Kvitová.
 In September, Bouchard reached her first WTA Premier 5 final at the Wuhan Open, but was again defeated by Kvitová.